My mom has the world’s best intentions…but sometimes the worst execution.

-- On-the-go snacks.
 Again, sleep schedules, study schedules, social schedules…they’re all over the board.
 So having something simple and healthy you can throw in your backpack is a game-changer!
-Consider sending some nuts, trail mix, granola bars, or beef jerky.

-- Germ-busting allies.
-It is H-A-R-D hard to avoid sickness when you’re living in a dorm with 459847 other college kids.
-Include items like Emergen-C and hand sanitizer to help your student defy the odds.
 Trying to keep their hands clean without drying them out?
-These individually packaged wipes do the job with just natural soap and water, and can be thrown into their backpack, purse, or even pocket.
+These individually packaged wipes do the job with just natural soap and water and can be thrown into their backpack, purse, or even pocket.

-- Sock and underwear replacements.
-Even the most careful of laundromat goers will likely lose a few pairs of socks and underwear at some point during the back and forth.
-Throw in a bag of no show, athletic, or even fun printed socks.
 Looking for underwear?
 Amazon Essentials has some super cute print options for women, paired with insanely high reviews.
-Being a woman, I can’t really speak for men’s underwear, but can tell you Calvin Klein boxer briefs usually boast some pretty fantastic reviews.
+Being a woman, I can’t really speak for men’s underwear but can tell you Calvin Klein boxer briefs usually boast some pretty fantastic reviews.

 Dorm Additions to Make Their Space More Comfortable

-- Holiday decorations.
-As a college student, you miss the homey feeling your mom creates over the holidays, but aren’t always sure how to recreate it yourself.
+As a college student, you miss the homey feeling your mom creates over the holidays but aren’t always sure how to recreate it yourself.
 Enter holiday decorations!
-Consider shipping a table top Christmas tree with mini ornaments, Valentine’s Day garland, or a string of candy corn lights for Halloween (if allowed in their dorm).

 You Cannot Go Wrong Meeting Practical Needs

-- Amazon Prime Student.
-With the first 6 months free and only $6.49 per month after, this deal is a no-brainer.
+With the first 6 months free and a pocket change-sized monthly charge after, this deal is a no-brainer.
 It will hook your college student up with free two-day shipping, an extensive library of free movies, TV shows, and live sports to stream, unlimited access to free eBooks, popular magazines, comics, and more.
-And for an additional $0.99 a month, you can also gift them with access to 2 million ad-free songs on Amazon Music.
+And for an additional buck or so a month, you can also gift them with access to 2 million ad-free songs on Amazon Music.

 The Best Thing They Could Ever Receive